 However, context matters.

-On the other hand, the newer “as hell” meaning is generally harmless casual slang, even though some families may view it as slightly inappropriate because of its indirect connection to profanity.
+The newer “as hell” version is generally mild internet slang, though some parents may dislike the indirect connection to profanity.

 FAQs